ismisebrendan/Breakthrough_Listen_summer_obs_24/README.md

 # LOFTS_scheduling
 Code for scheduling dual site observations from Birr and Onsala LOFAR stations.

-sch.ipynb is the most up to date version of the code that is being worked on.
+sch_queries.ipynb is the most up to date version of the code that is being worked on.

 It produces schedules in the iLiSA format and the format used locally in Birr.